 Common Name: Leather Wood

-Dirca occidentalis is a Deciduous Shrub up to 1.80 metres tall.
+Dirca occidentalis is a deciduous shrub that can grow up to 1.80 metres tall.

 It has uses.

 Moist situations, often on calcareous soils[

 Thrives in a moist peaty soil[

 ] and a sheltered position[

 ].
 Prefers a reasonably moist humus-rich limy soil according to another report[

 The flowers are produced in early spring and they are often damaged by frost[

 Seed - best sown in a cold frame as soon as it is ripe[